mohit5189/DeliveryApp/README.md

 # Displaying map

-1. Once user select any addess, app shows point to selected address and in backgroung start fetching current location of user.
+1. Once user select any addess, app shows annotation to selected address and in backgroung start fetching current location of user.

 2. In case if current location found and their is a route between current location and selected address, App display that route to the user.